Carolyn Beug

-Carolyn Ann Mayer-Beug (December 11, 1952 – September 11, 2001) was a filmmaker and video producer from Santa Monica, California.
+Carolyn Ann Mayer-Beug (née Wahlstrom; December 11, 1952 – September 11, 2001) was an American filmmaker and video producer from Santa Monica, California.
 She died in the September 11 attacks as a passenger of the American Airlines Flight 11.

 Career

 In addition to her work as video producer, Beug also directed three music videos for country singer Dwight Yoakam: "Ain't That Lonely Yet", "A Thousand Miles from Nowhere" and "Fast as You."
 Beug co-directed the former two videos with Yoakam and was the sole director of the latter video.
 She won an MTV Video Music award for the Van Halen music video of the song "Right Now", which she produced.
 She also served as senior vice president of Walt Disney Records.

 Personal life

 Beug lived in a Tudor-style home in the North 25th Street neighborhood.
 She hosted an annual backyard barbecue for the Santa Monica High School cross country and track team, which her daughters captained.
 Beug was a Latter-day Saint.